 Mobile Podcasting Gear

 If you’re doing interviews on the road, a portable digital recorder will be your best friend.
-You can always get started with an external mic for your phone, but a dedicated handheld recorder will give you a lot more flexibility (they can even double as a USB interface).
+You can always get started with an external mic for your iPhone, but a dedicated handheld recorder will give you a lot more flexibility (they can even double as a USB interface).

 Recommended option: Zoom H4N Pro

 Don’t forget extra storage for your digital recorder!
 Grab a few of these SanDisk 32GB cards so you don’t run out of space on the road.
 Be sure to double-check what the max SD card size will work for your recorder (the H4N Pro above allows up to 32GB).